 How to Grow Sarracenia from Seed

 North American pitcher plants are carnivorous plants that capture insects with a “pitfall” trap.
-Most are native to the South-East United States.
-Their showy, ornamental leaves look like flowers to trick bugs.
-Pitcher plants comprise the genus Sarracenia.
+Their ornamental leaves look like flowers to trick bugs.
+Most are native to the South-East United States and comprise the genus Sarracenia.
 There are approximately eight species and numerous sub-species, varieties and color forms.
 Some pitcher plant scientific names you may encounter are Sarracenia flava, Sarracenia purpurea and Sarracenia alata.
 All plants in the genus Sarracenia are inter-fertile.
 The offspring are inter-fertile as well.

 - Why grow Sarracenia from seed instead of vegetative propagation?

 - How to make seeds from Sarracenia flowers

 - How to cold-Stratify Sarracenia seed